 Removing excess honey supers means the space inside the hive is reduced and the winter cluster can fill it without leaving too many open areas that can cause loss of heat.
 Leaving the brood box with one full honey super allows the winter cluster to form in the center of the two hive bodies.

 The best time to prepare your hive for overwintering is in the fall (autumn).
-The removal of honey supers is but one component of getting your hive ready for winter.
-Excess honey supers are removed in the fall to allow the colony to better manage variations in temperature and help ensure the survival of your bees through winter.
+Removing honey supers is one component of getting your hive ready for winter.
+Excess honey supers are removed in the fall to allow the colony to better manage temperature variations and help ensure your bees’ survival through winter.